Approximating predictive probabilities of Gibbs-type priors: Introduction

 \begin{thm} Let $\Xn$ be a sample from $P_{\alpha,h}$ featuring $K_{n}=k_{n}\leq n$ distinct types, labelled by $X^{\ast}_{1},\ldots,X^{\ast}_{K_{n}}$, with frequencies $(N_{1},\ldots,N_{K_{n}})=(n_{1},\ldots,n_{k_{n}})$.
 Assume that function $h$ is continuously differentiable and denote its derivative by $h'$.
 Then

 and

 for any $n\geq1$, where $\beta_n= \varphi_h(n\kn^{-1/\alpha})$ with $\varphi_h$ being defined as $\varphi_h(t)= -th'(t)/h(t)$. \end{thm}

-Theorem \ref{teo1} may be applied to obtain a first and a second order approximations of the predictive probabilities of any Gibbs-type prior $P_{\alpha,h}$, thus remarkably simplifying the evaluation \eqref{eq:pred_gibbs} for any choice of the function $h$.
-Besides that, Theorem \ref{teo1} highlights, for large $n$, the role of the function $h$ from a purely predictive perspective.
-According to Theorem \ref{teo1}, $h$ does not affect the first order term in the asymptotic decompositions \eqref{eq:2ndorderdef1_gibbs} and \eqref{eq:2ndorderdef2_gibbs}, and it is sufficient to consider a second order term in order to take into account $h$.
+Theorem \ref{teo1} may be applied to obtain a first and a second order approximations of the predictive probabilities of an arbitrary Gibbs-type prior $P_{\alpha,h}$.
+This result then contributes to a remarkable simplification in the evaluation of \eqref{eq:pred_gibbs} for any choice of the function $h$.
+Besides that, Theorem \ref{teo1} highlights, for large $n$, the role of $h$ from a purely predictive perspective.
+In particular, according to Theorem \ref{teo1}, the function $h$ does not affect the first order term in the asymptotic decompositions \eqref{eq:2ndorderdef1_gibbs} and \eqref{eq:2ndorderdef2_gibbs}, and it is sufficient to consider a second order term in order to take into account $h$.
 This leads to two meaningful approximations of the predictive probabilities \eqref{eq:pred_gibbs}.
 In particular, by considering the sole first order term in \eqref{eq:2ndorderdef1_gibbs} and \eqref{eq:2ndorderdef2_gibbs}, one obtains the first order approximation

-which is the predictive probability of the normalized $\alpha$-stable process, i.e. $h=1$.
+which is the predictive of the normalized $\alpha$-stable process, i.e. $h=1$.
 By including the second order term in \eqref{eq:2ndorderdef1_gibbs} and \eqref{eq:2ndorderdef2_gibbs}, one obtains the second order approximation

 which resembles the predictive probabilities \eqref{eq:2pd_predict2} of the \twoPD $P_{\alpha,\theta}$, with the parameter $\theta$ replaced by a suitable function of $h$, $\alpha$ and the number $k_{n}$ of distinct types in the sample $\mathbf{X}_{n}$.
+Note that~\eqref{eq:2pd_predict2_approx} is obtained by normalizing the weights \eqref{eq:2ndorderdef1_gibbs} and \eqref{eq:2ndorderdef2_gibbs} which lead to a proper predictive distribution (the weights of~\eqref{eq:2pd_predict2_approx} sum up to one) while preserving the second order approximation since

 The predictive probabilities of any Gibbs-type prior thus admit a second order approximation, for large $n$, with an error term vanishing as $\Smallo(1/n)$.
 More importantly, such a second order approximation maintains the same mathematical tractability and interpretability as the predictive probability of the two parameter Poisson--Dirichlet prior.